gtsystem/python-remotezip/README.md

 To download the content, this library rely on the `requests` module.
 The constructor interface matches the function `requests.get` module.

-* **url**: Url where the zip file is located *(required)*.
+* **url**: URL where the zip file is located *(required)*.
 * **auth**: authentication credentials.
 * **headers**: headers to pass to the request.
 * **timeout**: timeout for the request.
 * **verify**: enable/disable certificate verification or set custom certificates location.
 * ...
-Please look at the [requests](http://docs.python-requests.org/en/master/user/quickstart/#make-a-request) documentation for futher usage details.
+Please look at the [requests](http://docs.python-requests.org/en/master/user/quickstart/#make-a-request) documentation for further usage details.
 * **initial\_buffer\_size**: How much data (in bytes) to fetch during the first connection to download the zip file central directory.
-If your zip file conteins a lot of files, would be a good idea to increase this parameter in order to avoid the need for further remote requests. *Default: 64kb*.
+If your zip file contains a lot of files, would be a good idea to increase this parameter in order to avoid the need for further remote requests. *Default: 64kb*.
 * **session**: a custom session object to use for the request.
 * **support_suffix_range**: You can set this attribute to `False` if the remote server doesn't support suffix range (negative offset).
 Notice that this option will use one more HEAD request to fetch the content length.